-Though I am not enthusiastic about Meggido and McNaughton and am concerned about field size which would reduce the likelihood that I would make the cut as 21 players with a rating of 30+ points were able to register early being in the top 5% of MA60 players, that and the cost are not the reason why.
+Though I am not enthusiastic about Meggido and McNaughton (the courses scheduled) and am concerned about field size which would reduce the likelihood that I would make the cut as 21 players with a rating of 30+ points better than me were able to register early being in the top 5% of MA60 players, that and the cost are not the reason why.

 Unfortunately it is my body.
-I am still able to be above 900 rated for two rounds on difficult courses last weekend but it is what happens physically after.
+I was able to throw above 900 rated for two rounds on difficult courses last weekend but what happens physically after is the problem.

 Since the Monday round played on the way home from Marscon five weeks ago, I have been dealing with uncomfortable pain during and after rounds in different spots.
 For a while, putting became difficult as the legs/back weren't cooperating and I had to change how I putt.
 The right hip made picking up discs in Rockford difficult to do by the end of round two and the next morning I had to "Donald Duck it" at home unable to get on pants and it took five days after to feel fully functional again.